EXT. STREAM — DAY

 CLARK: (grins) Is that the best you have?

 Clark throws his head back, bashing Whitney’s nose in.
-Letting go of Clark and dropping to his knees, Whitney cries out in agony as blood spurts from his broken nose.
+Blood spurting from his broken nose, Whitney lets go of Clark and drops to his knees, crying out in agony.
 Turning on Brad, Clark leaps onto him, tackling the larger boy to the ground.

 JASON TEAGUE: Hey!

 Leaving Clark’s dented-up bicycle, Jason rushes to Brad’s aid.
-Clark sees him coming, though, and spins around just in time to deliver a solid kick to Jason’s chin which sends him over backwards, knocked senseless.
+Clark sees him coming and spins around just in time to deliver a solid kick to Jason’s chin which sends him over backwards, knocked senseless.

 BRAD WILSON: (horrified) What the hell are you‽